octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/1_introToGitAndGitHub/index.md

 ## Introduction

-This section will introduce you to Git and GitHub, what they are and why GAIG is investing in them.
+This section will introduce you to Git and GitHub, what they are and why Squirrel Works is investing in them.

 ## Prerequisites